yamcs/pymdb/docs/index.rst

 How it works
 ------------

-With PyMDB you create one or more :class:`SpaceSystem` objects.
-A typical Yamcs Mission Database has at least one space system representing the target spacecraft (or payload).
+With PyMDB you create one or more :class:`System` objects.
+A typical Yamcs Mission Database has at least one system representing the target spacecraft (or payload).

 .. code-block:: python

    from yamcs.pymdb import *

-   satellite = SpaceSystem("MySat")
+   satellite = System("MySat")
-   com = satellite.add_space_system("COM")
+   com = Subsystem(satellite, "COM")
-   eps = satellite.add_space_system("EPS")
+   eps = Subsystem(satellite, "EPS")
-   fc = satellite.add_space_system("FC")
+   fc = Subsystem(satellite, "FC")

-   gse = SpaceSystem("GSE")
+   gse = System("GSE")

-   # ... add TM/TC definitions to each space system
+   # ... add TM/TC definitions to each system

-Then use PyMDB to generate an XTCE description (= XML file), one for each top-level space system.
+Then use PyMDB to generate an XTCE description (= XML file), one for each top-level system.

 .. code-block:: python